well-it-wasnt-me/ICU/README.md

 2. The bot replies `name` — answer with the display name for the person.
 3. The bot then asks for `picture(s)` — upload one or more photos (or screenshots) for that person.
 4. When you're done, reply with `done`.
 Send `cancel` at any point to abort.
+5. The bot will then offer to retrain immediately; reply `yes` to stop streams, retrain, and restart ICU with the new model (or `no` to handle it later).

 The images are saved under the configured training directory (default `poi/<NAME>`), converted to RGB, and ready for the next training run.
-Remember to retrain the KNN model so the new POI is recognised.
+When you confirm the retrain step, ICU pauses streaming, rebuilds the classifier, and relaunches itself so detections include the new POI right away.

 ## Script Arguments
 ```bash